ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

 -   However, we know how to apply a transformation $T$ only to points, vectors, and normals, not to implicit equations.

--   It is more convenient to apply the **inverse** transformation to the light rays: if $T$ transforms the "privileged" reference system of a shape into the real world system, $T^{-1}$ can transform a ray $O + t \vec d$ in the real world system into the privileged one of the shape.
+-   It is more convenient to apply the **inverse** transformation to the light rays: if $T$ transforms the "privileged" reference frame of a shape into the real world system, $T^{-1}$ can transform a ray $O + t \vec d$ in the real world system into the privileged one of the shape.

 # Transforming Rays